ritza-co/replit-docs-2/docs/teaching-curriculum/intro-html-css.md

+---
+sidebar_position: 3
+title: Intro to HTML/CSS
+---

-# Intro HTML and CSS curriculum
+# Intro to HTML & CSS curriculum

 Welcome to our web design course.
 We are providing you with a free set of pick up and play materials that include: course timeline, course outline, a high quality set of teaching slides, teacher notes and engaging activities with premade Replit templates and teacher solutions.